 \section{Abstract}

-In this paper we address the problem of determining whether the eigenspaces of a class of weighted Laplacians on Cayley graphs are generically irreducible or not.
-This work is divided into two parts.
-In the first part, we express the weighted Laplacian on Cayley graphs as the divergence of a gradient in an analogous way to the approach adopted in Riemannian geometry.
-In the second part, we analyze its spectrum on left-invariant Cayley graphs endowed with an invariant metric in both directed and undirected cases.
-We give some criteria for a given eigenspace being generically irreducible.
-Finally, we introduce an additional operator which is comparable to the Laplacian, and we verify that the same criteria hold.
+In this paper, we investigate the spectrum of a class of weighted Laplacians on Cayley graphs and determine under what conditions the corresponding eigenspaces are generically irreducible.
+Specifically, we analyze the spectrum on left-invariant Cayley graphs endowed with an invariant metric, and we give some criteria for generically irreducible eigenspaces.
+Additionally, we introduce an operator that is comparable to the Laplacian and show that the same criterion holds.